dstackai/dstack/docs/index.md

 # What is dstack?

-##### dstack is a new open-core platform that automates data and training workflows.
+##### dstack is a open-core platform that automates data and training workflows

 dstack allows you to define workflows and their infrastructure requirements as code.
-The platform provisions infrastructure on demand, and versions data and models.
+The platform provisions infrastructure on-demand, and versions data and models.
 It allows you to use any frameworks, experiment trackers, cloud vendors, or hardware.

 <div class="video-wrapper">